NuGet/docs.microsoft.com-nuget/docs/Guides/Create-UWP-Controls.md

 where:

-- *your_package_file*: the name of your control DLL, such as `ManagedPackage.winmd`.
+- *your_package_file*: the name of your control file, such as `ManagedPackage.winmd`.
 - *vs_category*: The label for the group in which the control should appear in the Visual Studio designer’s toolbox.
-A category is necessary for the control to appear in the toolbox.
+A `VSCategory` is necessary for the control to appear in the toolbox.
 - *blend_category*: The label for the group in which the control should appear in the Blend designer’s Assets pane.
-A category is necessary for the control to appear in the assets.
+A `BlendCategory` is necessary for the control to appear in Assets.
-- *type_full_name*: The fully-qualified identifier for the control, including the namespace, such as `ManagedPackage.MyCustomControl`
+- *type_full_name_n*: The fully-qualified name for each control, including the namespace, such as `ManagedPackage.MyCustomControl`.
+Note that the dot format is used for both managed and native types.

+In more advanced scenarios, you can also include multiple `<File>` elements within `<FileList>` when a single package contains multiple control assemblies.
+You can also have multiple `<ToolboxItems>` nodes within a single `<File>` if you want to organize your controls into separate categories.

 In the following example, the control implemented in `ManagedPackage.winmd` will appear in Visual Studio and Blend in a group named “Managed Package”, and “MyCustomControl” will appear in that group.